 Once HMRC has been informed they will confirm what needs to be paid.
 It can take some time to confirm that all the tax affairs have been settled.

 Inheritance Tax is charged on the transfer of assets above a threshold ‘the nil rate band’.
 The current charge is 0% below this threshold and 40% above.
 The rules about qualifying for other available allowances are very detailed and we recommend you take advice if the estate appears to be subject to Inheritance Tax.

 Collecting assets and distributing the estates

-Once Probate has been granted the final part of the process is the collections and then distribution of the assets according to the Will.
+Once the Grant of Probate has been issued the final part of the process is the collection and then distribution of the assets according to the Will.
 Any outstanding mortgages, loans and debts can be cleared before the assets are distributed to beneficiaries.
 Some assets may be sold perhaps to repay debts and liabilities.
 Others might be retained and transferred to new ownership.
 An advantage of this is that the assets can be passed to beneficiaries without sale costs but should only be done in accordance with the Will.

 If there isn’t a Will or you have concerns about its validity please speak to us before taking any action.